yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240908185713.png)

-From there, we'll update the suricata rule database using `sudo suricata-update` as show below :
+From there, we'll update the Suricata rule database using `sudo suricata-update` as shown below:

 ![](/assets/imgs/havoc-c2/Pasted image 20240908185803.png)

-And lastly, we need to restart the Suricata service :
+And lastly, we need to restart the Suricata service for the changes to apply.

 ```
 sudo systemctl restart suricata